doraemon1293/Epuck/README.md

 My dissertation -- Epuck
 =====

-epuck automatically avoid obstruction and form control
+This is my Dissertation.
+Epucks can automatically avoid obstruction and keep their formation.